Hinckley

-Hinckley is a market town in south-west Leicestershire, England.
-It is administered by Hinckley and Bosworth Borough Council.
-Hinckley is the third largest settlement in the administrative county of Leicestershire, after Leicester and Loughborough.

-Hinckley is about halfway between Leicester and Coventry and borders Nuneaton in Warwickshire.
-Watling Street forms part of the Hinckley/Nuneaton border and the two towns are contiguous.
+Hinckley is a market town in south-west Leicestershire, England, administered by Hinckley and Bosworth Borough Council.
+Hinckley is the third largest settlement in Leicestershire, after Leicester and Loughborough, and is about halfway between Leicester and Coventry, close to Nuneaton and Watling Street, on the border with Warwickshire.
+The town is part of an urban area with the village of Burbage to the south.

-Hinckley proper was recorded as having a population of 34,202, in the 2021 census.
-Hinckley is contiguous with the village of Burbage.
-The population of the combined urban area of Hinckley and Burbage was 50,712 in 2021.

 History

 In 2000, archaeologists from Northampton Archaeology discovered evidence of Iron Age and Romano-British settlement on land near Coventry Road and Watling Street.

-Hinckley has a recorded history going back to Anglo-Saxon times; the name Hinckley is Anglo-Saxon: "Hinck" is a personal name and "ley" is a meadow.
+Hinckley has a recorded history going back to Anglo-Saxon times; the name Hinckley is Anglo-Saxon: "Hinck" is a personal name and "ley" is a clearing in a wood.
 By the time of the Domesday Book in 1086, Hinckley was quite a large village, and it grew over the following 200 years into a small market town—a market was first recorded there in 1311.
 There is evidence of an Anglo-Saxon church – the remnants of an Anglo-Saxon sundial being visible on the diagonal buttress on the south-east corner of the chancel.

 Hinckley is around 4 mi to the south of what is believed to be the location of the Battle of Bosworth, the last significant battle of the Wars of the Roses, which occurred in 1485, and resulted in Henry Tudor's forces defeating those of King Richard III.